U.S. Arrests Money-Laundering Expert For Laundering Money

 Court documents also allege Bagley tried to cover his tracks by creating sham contracts to account for the hundreds of thousands of dollars he was making from the scheme.

-Bagley's expertise on U.S. counternarcotics efforts was often sought after by the FBI, the Drug Enforcement Agency, Department of Justice, and members of Congress, according to a biography of his on the Swansea University website.
+Bagley's expertise on U.S. counternarcotics efforts was often sought by the FBI, the Drug Enforcement Administration, Department of Justice and members of Congress, according to his biography on the Swansea University website.

-Bagley's biography page on the University of Miami site is blank but university officials said he has been placed on administrative leave as a result of his arrest.
+Bagley's biography page on the University of Miami site is blank; university officials said he has been placed on administrative leave as a result of his arrest.
 "As this is a personal matter in an ongoing investigation, the University has no further comment at this time," officials said in a statement to NPR.

-Even as Bagley was allegedly engaged in the money laundering plot he remained a go-to source for national and international media outlets.
+Even as Bagley was allegedly engaged in the money laundering plot, he remained a go-to source for national and international media outlets.
 Bagley has been interviewed by NPR several times.
-Earlier this year NPR twice turned to him for his opinion on the presidential crisis in Venezuela. "[President Nicolas] Maduro doesn't care how many countries condemn him," Bagley told NPR.
+Earlier this year NPR twice turned to him for his opinion on the presidential crisis in Venezuela. "[President Nicolás] Maduro doesn't care how many countries condemn him," Bagley told NPR.

 The Miami Herald reports:

-Note: A previous version of this story, including the photo caption, incorrectly identified the Drug Enforcement Administration as the Drug Enforcement Agency.